zechmeister/fit-connect-adapter/README.md

 ## Code quality analysis

-Continuous code quality analysis is performed in the pipeline upon pushing to trunk; it requires a token provided as `SONAR_TOKEN` repository secret that needs to be obtained from https://sonarcloud.io.
+Continuous code quality analysis is performed in the pipeline upon pushing to trunk.

 **To run the analysis locally:**